Elizabeth Swaney: Olympic qualifying

 Swaney qualified for the 2018 Winter Olympics representing Hungary in half-pipe skiing.
 Beginning in 2013 she attended all the World Cup qualifying events over the two Olympic qualifying years, and the 2017 World Championship in Sierra Nevada, Spain.
 In order to qualify for the Olympics, athletes needed to place in the top 30 at either a FIS Freestyle Ski World Cup event or FIS Freestyle World Ski Championships, and score a minimum of 50.00 FIS points.
 Swaney achieved this by attending competitions with fewer than thirty participants, with one event in China having fifteen (in which she placed thirteenth).
 Thirteen of her top 30 finishes were a result of her showing up, not falling, and recording a score.

 As a result of Swaney's selection of competitions, she was ranked 34th in her run up to the Olympics.
 The Olympic quota system also aided in her qualifying.
 While 24 women were able to compete in half-pipe competition, there are limits on the number of skiers each country could send.
 The maximum a country could send was twenty-six (with maximums of fourteen men and fourteen women) across all freestyle skiing events.

-So while the United States had six women ranked within the top 20 in the world in halfpipe skiing, only four were allowed to compete in the Olympics based on the quota system.
+As a result, only four of the six women ranked within the top 20 in the world in halfpipe skiing were allowed to represent the United States in the Olympics based on the quota system.
 Between the quota system and injuries, Swaney's ranking of 34 granted her qualification for the Olympics.

 2018 Olympics

 At the 2018 Winter Olympics, Swaney competed in the women's half-pipe, scoring 30.00 and 31.40, without using tricks in either of her two runs.
 She placed last in the competition, 13.60 points behind Laila Friis-Salling of Denmark, who had fallen in both of her qualifying runs.
 The incident prompted the Hungarian Olympic Committee (MOB) to reevaluate its selection process, and possible changes to the quota system.
 As of 2021, no changes have been made to the FIS freestyle ski selection process in halfpipe skiing.

-Swaney was a polarizing figure, with negative responses like CBS Sports saying she scammed her way into the Olympics and calling her "mind-numbingly average."
-However, Swaney received support from Olympians including gold medalist Maddie Bowman, and double gold medalist David Wise, in addition to Canadian gold medalist skier Cassie Sharpe, who said, "If you are going to put in the time and effort to be here, then you deserve to be here as much as I do."
+Swaney's performance was considered polarizing, with CBS Sports writing that she scammed her way into the Olympics and calling her "mind-numbingly average."
+However, Swaney received support from a number of Olympians, including gold medalist Maddie Bowman, double gold medalist David Wise, and Canadian gold medalist Cassie Sharpe, who said, "If you are going to put in the time and effort to be here, then you deserve to be here as much as I do."

 2028 Summer Olympics

-Swaney seeks to qualify to represent Hungary as a powerlifter at the 2028 Summer Olympics in Los Angeles; she became interested in the sport while training in skeleton, and focused on it during the COVID lockdown.
+Swaney initially thought about competing in weightlifting at the 2028 Summer Olympics in Los Angeles.
+She told the San Francisco Chronicle that she became interested in the sport while training in skeleton, and focused on it during the COVID-19 lockdown.